-Why: New York offers something to get every one of your guests giddy with anticipation -- Broadway shows, museums and galleries, four-star restaurants, crazy-fun nightlife, block after block of tiny boutiques, as well as classic tourist attractions such as the Empire State Building, the Statue of Liberty, and Times Square.
-When it comes to wedding-planning resources, too, there's no shortage: You'll have innumerable caterers, florists, photographers, and bands to choose from.
-Another of the city's assets is that it's super-easy for your guests to get around: With taxis on every block, there's no need for them to rent a car, wrestle with maps, or designate drivers.
+Why: New York offers something to get every one of your guests giddy with anticipation: Broadway shows, museums and galleries, four-star restaurants, crazy-fun nightlife, block after block of tiny boutiques, and classic tourist attractions such as the Empire State Building, the Statue of Liberty and Times Square.
+When it comes to wedding-planning resources there's no shortage.
+You'll have innumerable caterers, florists, photographers and bands to choose from.
+Another of the city's assets is the accessible transportation (think: taxis and the subway).

-Guest activities: Shopaholics will want to hit "the three Bs" (Barneys, Henri Bendel, and Bergdorf Goodman, high-end department stores all within a few blocks of each other on Fifth and Madison Avenues), as well as the hip boutiques in the SoHo and NoLita neighborhoods.
-The newly renovated Museum of Modern Art is a must-see, though those more interested in ancient history will want to visit the Temple of Dendur's Egyptian Ruins in the Metropolitan Museum of Art.
-For a bracing dose of the city's after-dark energy, you and your guests should visit the Meatpacking District, where dozens of clubs, lounges, and sidewalk cafes keep the streets crawling with partiers until 4 a.m. or later!
+Guest activities: Shopaholics will want to hit "the three Bs" (Barneys, Henri Bendel and Bergdorf Goodman, high-end department stores all within a few blocks of each other on Fifth and Madison Avenues), as well as the hip boutiques in the SoHo and NoLita neighborhoods.
+The Museum of Modern Art is a must-see, though those more interested in ancient history will want to visit the Temple of Dendur's Egyptian Ruins in the Metropolitan Museum of Art.
+For a bracing dose of the city's after-dark energy you and your guests should visit the Meatpacking District, where dozens of clubs, lounges, and sidewalk cafes keep the streets crawling with partiers until 4 a.m.

 Best Spots for Weddings: